greenboygamin/greenboygamin/README.md

 But here’s the thing: behind this "empty" profile is a three-year grind that took me from **"How do I print Hello World?"** to a seat on the **National Informatics Olympiad team**.
 Why the late arrival?
 Because I’ve spent the last 1,000 days realizing that code isn't a solo sport.

 We like to pretend we’re lone geniuses, but we’re actually just a giant, global group project.
 It’s a cycle where the veteran’s five-minute fix saves a novice’s five-day breakdown.
-It’s where the "smarter" people don't just build software; they build the **ladders** for the rest of us to climb.
-I finally realized that I’ve been standing on those ladders for three years—it’s about time I started building some of my own.
+It’s where the oustanding ones don't just build software; they build the **ladders** for the rest of us to climb.
+I finally realized that I’ve been standing on those ladders for three years, it’s about time I started building some of my own.
 I’m moving from being a professional lurker to a contributor to the legacy.

 ---